transcom/mymove/docs/data/tspp-data-creation.md

 Add a TDL ID column to fill with this next update:
 `ALTER TABLE tdl_scores_and_discounts ADD COLUMN tdl_id uuid;`

 Sometimes the data provided to us represents fields (destination, most recently) in different ways.
-Here's how to alter the destination column to match other data sources - to change 'REGION 1' to just '1' to make the next step work:
+Here's how to alter the destination column to match other data sources (most notably the TDL table) - to change 'REGION 1' to just '1' to make the next step work:

 ```SQL
 UPDATE tdl_scores_and_discounts